Jullemand/Stanford-Machine-Learning/README.md

 The course is split into 5 parts:

-* Part I  : Feature Maps and Single Neural Networks
+* Part I: Feature Maps and Single Neural Networks
-* Part II : Logistic Regression (GDA) and Poission
+* Part II: Logistic Regression (GDA) and Poission
 * Part III: Constructing Kernels
-* Part IV : Naive Bayes for Spam classification and ANN used for MNIST classfication
+* Part IV: Naive Bayes for Spam classification and ANN used for MNIST classfication
-* Part V  : Gaussian Mixture Models (GMM) and K-means
+* Part V: Gaussian Mixture Models (GMM) and K-means